uyarbtrlp/BU.OnlineShop/README.md

     ```

 12. You can navigate to `webgateway.onlineshop.com` in your browser to see all services or you can visit them separately.

+## Next Steps

+- Branching strategy (Trunk based or Gitflow)
+- Github actions (versioning, pull requests etc.) according to the branching strategy
+- Automatic deployment to the cloud provider